hyperledger/indy-hipe/committed_answer_protocol.md

 ~timing.expires_time is optional

+### Business cases and auditing

+In the above scenario, Faber bank can audit the reply and prove that only Alice's pairwise key signed the response (a cryptographic API like Indy-SDK can be used to guarantee the responder's signature).
+Conversely, Alice can also use her key to prove or dispute the validity of the signature.
+The cryptographic guarantees central to agent-to-agent communication and digital signatures create a trustworthy protocol for obtaining a committed answer from a pairwise connection.
+This protocol can be used for approving wire transfers, accepting EULAs, or even selecting an item from a food menu.
+Of course, as with a real world signature, Alice should be careful about what she signs.

 ### Invalid replies

 The responder may send an invalid, incomplete, or unsigned response.
 In this case the questioner must decide what to do.